vvksrma/vvksrma.github.io/content/event/example/index.md

   country: ''

 summary: An example talk using Hugo Blox Builder's Markdown slides feature.
+abstract: # Abstract

-abstract: 'Efficient navigation in large railway stations remains a significant challenge for travelers, particularly during peak hours or in unfamiliar settings.
-Our solution introduces a smart railway station navigation system that leverages modern technologies to streamline station exploration and enhance passenger convenience.
+Efficient navigation in large railway stations remains a significant challenge for travelers, particularly during peak hours or in unfamiliar settings.

+Our solution introduces a **smart railway station navigation system** that leverages modern technologies to streamline station exploration and enhance passenger convenience.

-The system utilizes an intuitive mobile application integrated with the Google Maps API for precise navigation and real-time guidance.
-It combines IoT-enabled sensors to monitor key station facilities, ensuring travelers receive up-to-date information on crowd density, train schedules, and platform changes.
-QR-code-based entry to station-specific maps ensures easy and accurate access to navigation tools.
+The system utilizes an intuitive **mobile application** integrated with the **Google Maps API** for precise navigation and real-time guidance.
+It combines **IoT-enabled sensors** to monitor key station facilities, ensuring travelers receive up-to-date information on crowd density, train schedules, and platform changes. **QR-code-based entry** to station-specific maps ensures easy and accurate access to navigation tools.

+### Key Features:
+- **Real-time train updates**
+- **Voice-guided navigation**
+- **Multi-language support**
+- **Accessible route filters** for differently-abled individuals

-Key features include real-time train updates, voice-guided navigation, and multi-language support, catering to diverse user needs.
-The system also incorporates filters for accessible routes, making it inclusive for differently-abled individuals.
-With a user-friendly design, passengers can efficiently locate platforms, ticket counters, restrooms, and other essential facilities.
+With its user-friendly design, the system helps passengers efficiently locate platforms, ticket counters, restrooms, and other essential facilities.

-This project aligns with the goals of the Digital India initiative, offering a practical and scalable solution to transform railway station navigation through the innovative use of IoT, Google Maps, and mobile technologies.'
+This project aligns with the goals of the **Digital India initiative**, offering a practical and scalable solution to transform railway station navigation through the innovative use of **IoT**, **Google Maps**, and mobile technologies.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.